Program overview

 • Camera Operator: Responsible for operating cameras during film and television productions, ensuring high-quality visuals.

-• Digital Imaging Technician: Manages digital image capture and processing, ensuring the technical quality of footage.
+• Digital Imaging Technician: Manages the digital workflow and ensures the quality of images captured during production.

-• Production Manager: Oversees the logistical aspects of film production, including budgeting, scheduling, and crew management.
+• Production Manager: Oversees the logistics of film production, including budgeting, scheduling, and crew management.

 • Independent Filmmaker: Creates and produces original films, often working on smaller budgets and with creative freedom.